Brilliant ways to change things for the better — even when change is hard.

 The sneaky researchers weighed the buckets before and after the movie, so they were able to measure precisely how much popcorn each person ate.
 The results were stunning: People with the large buckets ate 53 percent more popcorn than people with the medium size.
 That’s the equivalent of 173 more calories and approximately 21 extra hand dips into the bucket.

 The study’s author, Brian Wansink, PhD, runs the Food and Brand Lab at Cornell University, and he described the results in his book Mindless Eating (Bantam, 2006).
 “We’ve run other popcorn studies, and the results were always the same,” he writes.
 “It didn’t matter if our moviegoers were in Pennsylvania, Illinois or Iowa, and it didn’t matter what kind of movie was showing; all our popcorn studies led to the same conclusion.
 People eat more when you give them a bigger container.
 Period.”

 The researchers succeeded in getting moviegoers to eat less popcorn simply by giving them a smaller bucket — they shaped the Path by reducing the size of the container

-THE LESSON HERE is that big changes can happen, and with the right strategy, you can help make them happen with a minimum of struggle.
+The lesson here is that big changes can happen, and with the right strategy, you can help make them happen with a minimum of struggle.
 Donald Berwick and his team catalyzed a change that saved 100,000 lives by giving specific goals and deadlines.
 The maids, motivated by the news that they really were exercisers, lost weight.
-The moviegoers with a different environment — the smaller buckets — ate smaller portions
+The moviegoers with a different environment — the smaller buckets — ate smaller portions of popcorn.

 Whether the switch you seek is in your family, in your organization or in society at large, you’ll get there by making three things happen.
 You’ll direct the Rider, motivate the Elephant, and shape the Path.